CosminPascan/fish-species-detection/README.md

 # Fish species detection
-This is a web application designed to detect fish species in real-time using a yolov8 custom trained model.
+This is a web application designed to detect fish species and estimate their size in real-time using a yolov8 custom trained model.

 ## Features
 - **fish species detection** - only clownfish & blue-tang available now (login required)
+- **fish size estimation**

 ## Credentials
 - **email** - user@user